kdschmidt1/Sail_Instrument/Readme.md

 The plugin provides the
 - Instrument Overlay,
 - the Layline Overlay
-- In addition also a classic widget with the Instrument can be installe (Name: SegelDisplayWidget)
+- In addition also a classic widget with the Instrument can be installed (Name: SegelDisplayWidget)

 **Formatter**